Where are they now? - Trevor Horn

 That is, Horn has been trying to write the musical for years and, at this point, he thinks that they will not do it as a musical, but that he and Woolley will do an album of the songs that have been composed.

-Horn is working on another musical, set in a recording studio: A Day in the Life of a Recording Studio is written with Lol Creme (Trevor Horn Band, Art of Noise, ex-10cc, worked with Yes, Seal).
+Horn is working on another musical, set in a recording studio: A Day in the Life of a Recording Studio is written with Lol Creme (Trevor Horn Band, ex-Art of Noise, ex-10cc, worked with Yes, Seal).
 A Jan 2014 interview with Horn described him as currently writing the project, while one the following month said the pair had "just finished writing a musical about a day in the studio."
 An Aug 2013 interview had more, describing "a stage production set appropriately enough in a recording studio", with Horn saying, "I've nearly finished it[.]
 I'm a big fan of musicals."

 Production work etc.